Skip to Content

 Eoin joined Brunel Law School in June 2022 as a Lecturer in Criminal Law and Criminal Justice.
 Prior to this, he worked as a Teaching Associate in Law at the University of Bristol Law School (2019-2022).

-Eoin has published peer-reviewed articles in journals such as the Irish Criminal Law Journal, the Irish Probation Journal and the Common Law World Review.
-He has written a commissioned report for the Sentencing Academy on the Community Order (England and Wales) and has recently completed a study evaluating community service policies, practices and structures in Ireland (funded by the Irish Probation Service).
-Eoin was a Co-Investigator on the project along with Dr Louise Kennefick (Senior Lecturer in Law, University of Glasgow).
+Eoin has published numerous peer-reviewed academic articles in leading criminology, law and legal research methods journals.
+In addition, he has written commissioned reports for bodies such as the Sentencing Academy (2021) and the Probation Service (2022, 2025).
 He has presented at a wide range of national and international academic conferences.
-He has also been invited to present his research on the Community Service Order at a sentencing seminar for District Court Judges in Ireland, his research on sentencing guidelines to the newly formed Irish Sentencing Guidelines and Information Committee and has given expert evidence to the House of Lords Justice and Home Affairs Committee as part of their Inquiry into Community Sentences (2023).
+He has also been invited to present his research to District Court Judges in Ireland, to the newly formed Irish Sentencing Guidelines and Information Committee, and has given expert evidence to the House of Lords Justice and Home Affairs Committee as part of their Inquiry into Community Sentences (2023).

 Eoin was also a certified mediator and a member of the Mediators’ Institute of Ireland from 2014 to 2019.